- ICH GCP

 |

-Ultrasound shear-wave elastography (kPa) of upper trapezius at midpoint (foramen magnum-acromion line).
+Ultrasound shear-wave elastography of the upper trapezius muscle at the midpoint (foramen magnum-acromion line) to evaluate the mean stiffness value.

 Measurements performed supine with head stabilized, arms alongside body, cervical spine neutral.